junyiwo/Zeus/README.md

  Our contributions in this project are:

-- We identify the diverse relationship between the time con-sumption breakdown across the system pipeline and thethree delay metrics in live 360° video streaming.
+- We identify the diverse relationship between the time con-sumption breakdown across the system pipeline and the three delay metrics in live 360° video streaming.
-- We build an open research prototypeZeususing publiclyavailable hardware and software to enable task-level delaymeasurement.
-The methodology for buildingZeuscan beutilized in future 360° video research.
+- We build an open research prototype Zeus using publicly available hardware and software to enable task-level delaymeasurement.
+The methodology for building Zeus can be utilized in future 360° video research.
-- We leverageZeusto perform a comprehensive measurementstudy to dissect the time consumption in live 360°videostreaming and understand how each task affects differentdelay metrics.
+- We leverage Zeus to perform a comprehensive measurement study to dissect the time consumption in live 360° video streaming and understand how each task affects different delay metrics.
-- We perform a comparison ofZeusagainst a commerciallive 360°video streaming system built on Ricoh Theta Vand YouTube and validate that our measurement results arerepresentative of real world systems
+- We perform a comparison of Zeus against a commerciallive 360° video streaming system built on Ricoh Theta Vand YouTube and validate that our measurement results are representative of real world systems

 # Hardware configuration
 Camera: GoPro Hero 6 using HDMI output.